 The importance of analysis

-Tracking the progress of a self-service channel once it's up and running shouldn't be an afterthought.
+Tracking the progress of a self-service channel once it's up and running is an essential part of any strategy.
 It should be part of the implementation process and should spill over into other channels once it's in place.

 Consider, for instance, doing a soft launch of any planned self-service channel -- a proof of concept, using a subset of the customer base.
 This provides opportunity to measure and analyze the channel's use, its problem-solving effectiveness and customer satisfaction in advance of a full deployment.
 This is smart on a number of levels, enabling businesses to fine-tune the channel before it makes a general marketplace impression.

 Then there's the value that businesses can glean from customer feedback on the self-service channel once it's in place -- particularly the exchanges occurring in the customer forum if one is in place.
-Organizations can analyze all this information for insights into customer expectations and the fastest, most effective paths to resolution for all issues.
+Organizations can analyze all this information for customer insights and the fastest, most effective paths to resolution for all issues.
 These insights can inform the live service staff tremendously, improving their performance.